Quarto for Scientists

 • Change bibliography styles

-• Debug and handle common errors with R Markdown
+• Debug and handle common errors with Quarto

 Why write this as a book?

 Good question.
-The answer is that writing this as a book provides a way for me to structure the content in the form of a workshop, in a way suitable for learning in a few hours.
+The answer is that writing this as a book provides a nice way to structure the content in the form of a workshop, in a way suitable for learning in a few hours.
+It is not to say that there aren’t already great resources out there; there are.
+It is instead adding to the list of other useful information out there on the internet.
+I considered the Rmarkdown for Scientsts book and course a success, and it helped myself and others understand and better use rmarkdown.
+So I guess, to answer a question with another question:

 How to use this book

-This book was written to provide course materials for a 3 hour course on R Markdown.
+This book was written to provide course materials for a 3 hour course on Quarto

 We worked through the following sections in the book in 3 hours: